hyperledger/fabric-sdk-node/README.md

 * `cd fabric/devenv`
 * Open the file `Vagrantfile` and insert the following statement below the existing `config.vm.network` statements:
   * `  config.vm.network :forwarded_port, guest: 7056, host: 7056 # Openchain gRPC services`
-  * `  config.vm.network :forwarded_port, guest: 8888, host: 8888 # COP services`

 * run `vagrant up` to launch the vagrant VM
-* Once inside vagrant, follow these steps to start the COP server and the Peers network with orderer
+* Once inside vagrant, follow these steps to start the fabric-ca server and the Peers network with orderer
-* start COP (new membership service)
+* start fabric-ca (new membership service)
-  * cd `$GOPATH/src/github.com/hyperledger/fabric-cop
+  * cd `$GOPATH/src/github.com/hyperledger/fabric-ca
-  * run `make cop` to build the COP binary or follow the instructions in [fabric-cop README](https://github.com/hyperledger/fabric-cop)
+  * run `make fabric-ca` to build the fabric-ca binary or follow the instructions in [fabric-ca README](https://github.com/hyperledger/fabric-ca)
-  * from the `fabric-cop` folder, launch the following command to start the COP server.
-The ec.pem and ec-key.pem certificates sets up the COP server as the trusted root that the Peer nodes have been statically configured as a temporary measure.
-In other words, the Peers will be able to trust any user certificates that have been signed by the COP server.
-This is important because the endorser code inside the Peer will need to validate the user certificate issued by COP before using it to verify the signature of the transaction proposal.
+  * from the `fabric-ca` folder, launch the following command to start the fabric-ca server.
+The ec.pem and ec-key.pem certificates sets up the fabric-ca server as the trusted root that the Peer nodes have been statically configured as a temporary measure.
+In other words, the Peers will be able to trust any user certificates that have been signed by the fabric-ca server.
+This is important because the endorser code inside the Peer will need to validate the user certificate issued by fabric-ca before using it to verify the signature of the transaction proposal.
-  	* `bin/cop server start -ca testdata/ec.pem -ca-key testdata/ec-key.pem -config testdata/testconfig.json`
+  	* `bin/fabric-ca server start -ca testdata/ec.pem -ca-key testdata/ec-key.pem -config testdata/testconfig.json`
 * start the Peer network
   * `cd $GOPATH/src/github.com/hyperledger/fabric`
   * run `make docker` to build the docker images
   * create a docker-compose.yml file in home directory (/home/vagrant), and copy [docker-compose.yml](https://raw.githubusercontent.com/hyperledger/fabric-sdk-node/master/test/fixtures/docker-compose.yml) file content into the file
   * from /home/vagrant, run `docker-compose up --force-recreate` to launch the network
 * Back in your native host (MacOS, or Windows, or Ubuntu, etc), run the following tests:
-  * Clear out your previous key value store if needed for fabric-sdk-node (`rm -fr /tmp/hfc-*`) and for fabric-cop (`rm $HOME/.cop/cop.db`)
+  * Clear out your previous key value store if needed for fabric-sdk-node (`rm -fr /tmp/hfc-*`) and for fabric-ca (`rm <...>/fabric-ca/testdata/fabric-ca.db`)
   * Clear out your previous chaincode if needed by restarting the docker images (`docker-compose up --force-recreate`)
   * Run `gulp test` to run the entire test bucket and generate coverage reports (both in console output and HTMLs)
   * Test user management by member services with the `test/unit/ca-tests.js`.
 This test exercises the KeyValueStore implementations for a file-based KeyValueStore as well as a CouchDB KeyValueStore.
 To successfully run this test, you must first set up a CouchDB database instance on your local machine.
 Please see the instructions below.